yosef-girma/bundles-demo/README.md

 ## Any questions?

-If you've got any questions, We'd love to hear from you and have a conversation?
+If you've got any questions, We'd love to hear from you and have a conversation.
 Don't be shy!
 You can find us over at: <support@expresia.com> or via [slack](https://expresia.slack.com/join/shared_invite/zt-xbsbntwi-EDdzrcEnQHOOtDRkK7eZfg#/shared-invite/email)